Hitotsume-nozo/Assignment-1-arrays/README.md

 These implementations provide a solid foundation for understanding array-based data structures and their applications in solving real-world programming problems.
 The solutions emphasize simplicity, efficiency, and proper handling of edge cases.

 ---

-## License

-MIT License - Feel free to use and modify these solutions for educational purposes.